 - 1/2 cup chicken broth preferably bone broth

 - sea salt to taste

 - Preheat the oven to 400.
 Heat a cast iron skillet (or other oven-safe skillet) oven medium heat.

-- While the skillet is heating, season the skin side of the chicken pieces with salt and pepper to taste.
-Add 1 tbsp of butter to the skillet and cook over medium until it foams.
+While the skillet is heating, pat the chicken dry and then season the skin with salt and pepper to taste.
+Add 1 tbsp of butter to the skillet and heat over medium until it foams.
 Add the chicken pieces, skin-side down, and cook until the skin is browned and crispy, 7-8 minutes.
 Remove from the pan and set aside.

 - Pour out all but roughly 1 tbsp fat from the skillet.
 Add the shallot and cook until soft and browned, 3-4 minutes.
 Push some of the shallots aside and add the garlic and cook until fragrant, 1-2 minutes.

 - Deglaze the pan with the white wine, scraping up the browned bits from the bottom of the pan and stirring continuously until the wine stops bubbling, 2-3 minutes.

 - Add the fresh rosemary and 1/2 cup chicken broth to the pan.
 Give all the ingredients a little stir.
 Then add the chicken pieces back to the pan, skin-side up, in a single layer.
 Sprinkle with additional fresh rosemary if desired.
 Transfer the pan to the oven and cook uncovered until the meat is cooked through, 20-25 minutes.

 - Remove the cooked chicken to a platter.
 Place the skillet back over medium heat, and whisk in the heavy cream.
 Cook 2-3 minutes until the sauce is slightly thickened.
 Pour the sauce oven the chicken and serve hot over rice with a side of broccoli seasoned with butter, salt, and pepper.

 A few thoughts on chicken bone broth...